* Borrowing costs rise at Italian bond auction

 The dollar hit a 33-month high of 94.77 yen on Monday.

-Morgan Stanley expects the dollar to rise towards 95 yen.
+Morgan Stanley are looking for a move towards 95 yen.

 Renewed euro zone concerns took a toll on growth-correlated

 commodity currencies.
 The Australian dollar fell 0.4 percent to